someonesdad1/hobbyutil/project_list.md

 [util/bd.c](util/bd.c) | Performs a comparison between binary files; differences are printed in hex dump format.
 [util/bgrep.py](util/bgrep.py) | Python script to search for regular expressions and strings in binary files.
 [util/bidict.zip](util/bidict.zip) | Creates a dictionary object in python that lets you treat it in both directions as a mapping.
-[util/cnt.zip](util/cnt.zip) | Command-line utility to count the number of bytes in a file and present a histogram of the results.
+[util/cnt.zip](util/cnt.zip) | cnt.py is a command line utility to count the number of bytes in the file arguments and present a histogram of the results.
+Processes files on the order of 10 MB/s.  cnt.c is a C program that is roughly 10% faster on large files, but less flexible in the output reporting.
 [util/color.py](util/color.py) | Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
 Includes functions to show regular expression matches in text printed to the console; these functions are helpful when you are developing complicated regular expressions.
 [util/dedent.py](util/dedent.py) | Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.
 [util/dep.py](util/dep.py) | Script to display a python program's module dependencies.
 The modules are classified by type (standard library modules and user modules).
 It won't find .pyc/.pyo files nor modules the imports depend on.
 It uses regular expressions to find import lines in the script, so it may show lines that aren't true imports (e.g., an import line inside a conditional that's always false).